-Mark Loafman, M.D., M.P.H. joined Cook County Health and Hospitals in Chicago in 2015 as systems chair for family and community medicine with leadership focus on primary care practice transformation for vulnerable and underserved populations across a large network of clinics and Hospital system.
-Prior to joining the County Health System in 2015, Dr. Loafman served as associate professor of family medicine at Northwestern Feinberg School of Medicine where his leadership roles included founding faculty for the innovative McGaw Northwestern Family Medicine “teaching health center” residency program, vice president for medical affairs and chief clinical integration officer at the affiliated safety net hospital, interim chief medical officer for Near North Health Centers along with medical school teaching and advisory activities.
+Mark Loafman, MD, MPH joined Cook County Health and Hospitals in Chicago in 2015 as systems chair for family and community medicine with leadership focus on primary care practice transformation for vulnerable and underserved populations across a large network of clinics and hospital systems.
+Prior to joining the County Health System in 2015, Dr. Loafman served as associate professor of family medicine at Northwestern Feinberg School of Medicine where his leadership roles included founding faculty for the innovative McGaw Northwestern Family Medicine “teaching health center” residency program, vice president for medical affairs and chief clinical integration officer at the affiliated safety net hospital and interim chief medical officer for Near North Health Centers, along with medical school teaching and advisory activities.

-He is a graduate of Rush University Medical School, completed a Masters of Public Health at University of Illinois and did his family medicine residency training at Brown University, where he served as chief resident and a fellowship in maternal child health.
+He is a graduate of Rush University Medical School, completed a masters of public health at University of Illinois and did his family medicine residency training at Brown University, where he served as chief resident and completed a fellowship in maternal child health.
 Returning to Chicago he served as the founding medical director for the PCC Community Wellness Center, a nationally recognized community health center network with comprehensive medical and social services including integrated behavioral health and community based family medicine residency and fellowship programs.